December 29, 2025 (5mo ago)

 I picked Tippr.
 It felt right.

-Then Claude wrote everything to a spec file in .plans/tippr-spec.md.
-Every decision, every preference, every architectural choice documented.
+Then Claude wrote everything to a spec file in .plans/tippr-spec.md, with every decision, preference, and architectural choice documented.

 The spec included CLAUDE.md (my communication style), TECHNICAL.md (architecture decisions), and the full project structure.